skywoodsz/qm_control/README.md

 ## Overview

-qm_control is a quadruped manipulator controller using model predictive control and whole body control.
-We aim to make the quadruped manipulator perform better in coordination and balance. **The project is still under development, not the final version**.
+qm_control is a controller for quadruped manipulators using model predictive control and whole-body control.
+The controller aims to make the quadruped manipulator more athletic.
+It has achieved tasks such as *whole-body planning*, *end-effector motion tracking*, *stability with force disturbance*, and *whole-body compliance control*.
+We will continue to develop more features for the controller. **The project is still under development, not the final version**.

-***Notes:*** The controller assumes that there is no force on the end effector.
-If force on the end effector needs to be considered, see the [feature-force](https://github.com/skywoodsz/qm_control/tree/feature-force) branch.
-The implement on the real robot hardware can see the branch [feature-real](https://github.com/skywoodsz/qm_control/tree/feature-real).
+***Notes:*** There are four branches focusing on different tasks.

+-   Main branch focus on the whole-body motion and assumes no force acting on the manipulator's end-effector.
+-   [feature-force](https://github.com/skywoodsz/qm_control/tree/feature-force) branch focus on keeping stability with force disturbance acting on the manipulator's end-effector.
+-   [feature-compliance](https://github.com/skywoodsz/qm_control/tree/feature-compliance) branch focus on the whole-body compliance control.
+-   [feature-real](https://github.com/skywoodsz/qm_control/tree/feature-real) branch implements the controller on hardware.

 ## Related Paper
 To be soon.